 Bodtur Yachting offers you a yacht cruise to Rhodes, Simi and Tilos.
 The yacht cruise starts from Rhodes; the largest island of Dodecanese of Greece.
 The first and the last days of our yacht cruise will be spent in Rhodes.
 The island is of great value to the whole world: priceless archaeological finds, great cultural heritage and incredible ancient artifacts scattered throughout the island.

-First stop will be at a Turkish town; Bozburun.
-Later the yacht will cruise to Symi Island.
+First stop will be Nanou Bay, then the yacht will cruise to Symi Island.
 The houses of the Symi town are painted in different colors which makes it an extraordinary place and fabulously beautiful.
 By the yacht port, you can see the ruins of the fortress of the Knights, which was built on the site of the Acropolis.
 You can visit Church of the Virgin and Castle.

 There are 16 protected areas where there are about a hundred species of rare birds and over 400 species of flowers in the Tilos Island.
 Tilos is a rocky island, but ends in a beautiful sandy beach called Eritros.

 Day 1: Rhodes

 Aboard the yacht, you will be greeted by our staff.
 Overnight and dinner on board in the Rhodes New Marina.
 In the evening you can visit the lively town of Rhodes.
 Dinner and overnight on board.